amrita759/Cafe-review/README.md

 This is a small web project I made as a 1st year college student.
 The idea is simple: people can write reviews about their favourite cafés in Delhi & Noida.
-When you type your name, café name, review, and rating ⭐ → it instantly shows up on the page (no refresh needed 🚀).
+When you type your name, cafe name, review, and rating ⭐ → it instantly shows up on the page (no refresh needed 🚀).

 I also added some scroll animations so the website.